November 20, 2025

-In 1982 a law fed law (and leftist judges) not only made gerrymandering legal, but *required* it
+In 1982 a federal law (and leftist judges) not only made gerrymandering legal, but *required* it

-In a few weeks the Supreme Court is expected to rule on a case involving "congressional redistricting."
-The case question is whether states can be *forced by law* to "carve out" bizarrely-shaped congressional districts *solely to ensure some districts will have a majority of black voters, or can be sued for re-drawing bizarre, narrow, wandering borders that had been drawn deliberately to enable blacks to be a majority in a district, thus to win election.
+In a few weeks the Supreme Court is expected to rule on a case involving congressional redistricting.
+The question is whether states can be forced by leftist judges--interpreting a 1982 law--to draw bizarrely-shaped congressional districts solely to ensure some districts will have a majority of black voters.
+Alternatively, can states be sued for re-drawing those bizarre, narrow, wandering borders to undo the effect just described?

-The case has huge implications, and if you give a damn about those, you need to understand what's at stake.
+The case has huge implications, and if you care about those, you need to understand what's at stake.
 Let me explain:

-Starting around 1960 Democrats started bleating dat it "just wuzn't FAIR" that in a handful of states where blacks were a third of the population, less than a third of their congress-creeps were black.
-(And I use "congress-creeps" for white congress-creeps too.)
+Starting around 1960 Democrats started bleating dat it "just wuzn't FAIR" that in a handful of states where blacks were a third of the population, less than a third of the state's congress-creeps were black.
+(I use "congress-creeps" for all members of that useless body.)

-Of course if the boundaries of congressional districts were drawn "blindly," simply ensuring that each district has the same population, without trying to favor or disfavor any race, it wouldn't be surprising that with just one-third of the population being black, most of the time the person elected to congress wouldn't be black.
+Of course if the boundaries of congressional districts were drawn "blindly," simply ensuring that each district had the same population, without trying to favor or disfavor any race, it wouldn't be surprising that with just a third of the population being black, most of the time the person elected to congress wouldn't be black.

-Democrats and the "woke" Media absolutely *hated* that totally democratic result!
+Democrats and the "woke" Media absolutely hate that totally democratic result!
 And in the past, the Supreme Court sided with them.
-It *just wudn't FAIR* somehow!
-Here's why:
+It just wudn't FAIR that minorities didn't have "their own districts"!

-Everyone knew blacks voted Democrat by huge margins--like 90% or so (though closer to 70-30 now).
-So congressional Democrats knew if they could *force states to re-draw district boundaries in weird patterns to create majority-black districts,* they'd win more seats in the House.
-So a Dem-controlled congress passed the "Voting Rights Act," which had the *stated goal* of "eliminating barriers to voting."
+It was well known that blacks voted Democrat by huge margins--like 90% or so (though closer to 70-30 now).
+So Dems in congress realized that if they could force states to re-draw district boundaries in weird patterns to create majority-black districts, they'd win more seats in the House.
+So a Democrat-controlled congress passed the "Voting Rights Act," which had the stated goal of "eliminating barriers to voting."

 But as the Democrats planned, leftist judges used that law to force states to re-draw congressional district boundaries in amazingly tortured shapes, specifically to create majority-black congressional districts.

-So given the cover of the Narrative of "eliminating barriers to voting" in the Voting Rights Act, leftist judges ordered--in effect--"If your state doesn't have the same percentage of black congress-critters as the percentage of blacks in your state, we will assume that's because your legislature *intentionally drew the congressional districts to "dilute the voting power of minorities!"*
+So given the cover of the Narrative of "eliminating barriers to voting" in the Voting Rights Act, leftist judges said--in effect--that if a state didn't have the same percentage of black congress-critters as the percentage of blacks in the population, the courts would consider that "diluting the voting power of minorities" even if no evidence of intent was shown.

-So since no one could find any evidence that district boundaries had been drawn with malice (see previous paragraph), Democrats invented a new legal theory: "disparate results" (a variation of "disparate impact") As the name implies, this theory claims that if one racial group has a different result in *anything,* the gruberment and the courts would *automatically assume* that result was due to raaaaacism--even if there was no evidence of discriminatory intent!
+So since no one could find any evidence that district boundaries had been drawn with malice (see previous paragraph), Democrats invented a new legal theory: "disparate results" (a variation of "disparate impact") As the name implies, this theory claims that if one racial group has a different result in anything, the gruberment and the courts would automatically assume the "disparate results" were due to raaaaacism--even if there was no evidence of discriminatory intent!

-That's so Orwellian--so crazy--that you probably didn't get it.
+That's so Orwellian--so crazy--that you may have missed it.

 Imagine the courts adopting the legal theory that all men are rapists, who must then prove their innocence.
 Wow.